Waqas Durrani, Master of Professional Accounting (Specialisation)

 If you don’t yet meet the English language requirements you will also need to complete UTASAccess-English Level 5.

 To gain entry into first year undergraduate you will generally require the equivalent of the 12th year of schooling in Australia.
-More information about academic and English requirements are available on the admissions requirements page.
+More information about academic and English requirements are available admissions requirements.

 A small number of degree programs have higher or additional entry requirements to those listed above.
 Please refer to our course website for specific entry requirements for your chosen course.